Spotlight on Attendance

 - Regular attendees have an easier transfer to secondary school

-Last year we achieved a whole school attendance of 95.2%, so we are setting our target this year at 95.4%.
-In order to achieve this, we need the support of all parents in ensuring pupils attend regularly and punctually and any appointments are made outside of school hours.
-At Black Lane, we code attendance into Green, Amber and Red categories:
+Last year we achieved a whole school attendance of 93.5%, so we are setting our target this year at 95.3%.
+In order to achieve this, we need the support of parents in ensuring pupils attend regularly and punctually and any appointments are made outside of school hours.
+Wrexham LA code attendance into Green, Amber and Red categories:

-You will receive a letter at the end of each term to inform you of your child’s attendance and which category it falls in, regardless of whether this is authorised or unauthorised.
+You will receive a letter at the end of each term to inform you of your child’s attendance and which category it falls in – this will include authorised and unauthorised marks.
+This is so you can monitor your child’s attendance too.

 At Black Lane we encourage good attendance by:

-- Presenting a weekly ‘best class attendance’ trophy in assembly
+- Re-introducing a weekly ‘best class attendance’ trophy in assembly

 - Presenting individual certificates each term for pupils who achieve 95% attendance and above: Bronze – 95%+; Silver 98%+; Gold 100%